GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-tritan.md

 * To include the form title, use the `{form_title}` merge tag.

 ### Primary Colour
-* This colour is used in the top-left header triangle, and bottom-right footer triangle.
+* This colour is used in the top-left header triangle and bottom-right footer triangle.
 The List and Likert fields also make use of this colour in their table layout.

 ### Secondary Colour
-* This colour is used in the top-right header triangle, and the bottom-left footer triangle.
+* This colour is used in the top-right header triangle and the bottom-left footer triangle.
 The HTML and Product fields also make use of this colour in their layout.

 ### Left Footer
 * This content will be displayed in the bottom left triangle on each page of your document